-(a) All of the Fund's equity and debt investments are issued by eligible portfolio companies, as defined in the Investment Company Act of 1940, except Abitibi-Consolidated Company of Canada, Atlantis Plastics Films, Inc., Grant U.S. Holdings LLP, GSC Investment Corp.
+(a) All of the Fund's equity and debt investments are issued by eligible portfolio companies, as defined in the Investment Company Act of 1940, except Abitibi-Consolidated Company of Canada, Grant U.S. Holdings LLP, GSC Investment Corp.
 CLO 2007, Terphane Holdings Corp., and GSC Partners CDO GP III, LP.

-- (b) Percentages are based on net assets of \$91,645,587 as of August 31, 2008. - (c) Fair valued investment (see Note 2 to the consolidated financial statements). - (d) All or a portion of the securities are pledged as collateral under a revolving securitized credit facility (see Note 7 to the consolidated financial statements). - (e) Non-U.S. company.
-The principal place of business for Terphane Holdings Corp is Brazil, and for Abitibi-Consolidated Company of Canada and Grant U.S. Holdings LLP is Canada. - (f) Loan or debt security is on non-accural status and therefore is considered non-income producing. - (g) 20.22% represents the modeled effective interest rate that is expected to be earned over the life of the investment. - (h) As defined in the Investment Company Act, we are an "Affiliate" of this portfolio company because we own 5% or more of the portfolio company's outstanding voting securities.
+- (c) Fair valued investment (see Note 2 to the consolidated financial statements). - (d) All or a portion of the securities are pledged as collateral under a revolving securitized credit facility (see Note 7 to the consolidated financial statements). - (e) Non-U.S. company.
+The principal place of business for Terphane Holdings Corp is Brazil, and for Abitibi-Consolidated Company of Canada and Grant U.S. Holdings LLP is Canada. - (f) 19.20% represents the modeled effective interest rate that is expected to be earned over the life of the investment. - (g) As defined in the Investment Company Act, we are an "Affiliate" of this portfolio company because we own 5% or more of the portfolio company's outstanding voting securities.
 Transactions during the period in which the issuer was an Affiliate are as follows:

-Interest Management Net Realized Net unrealized Company Purchases Redemptions Sales (cost) Income fee income gains/(losses) gains/(losses) GSC Partners CDO GP III, LP \$- \$- \$- \$ - \$ - \$- \$ -
+Company Purchases Redemptions Sales (cost) Interest Income Management fee income Net Realized gains/(losses) Net unrealized gains/(losses) GSC Partners CDO GP III, LP \$- \$- \$- \$- \$- \$ \$(9,211)

-(i) As defined in the Investment Company Act, we are an "Affiliate" of this portfolio company because we own 5% or more of the portfolio company's outstanding voting securities.
+(h) As defined in the Investment Company Act, we are an "Affiliate" of this portfolio company because we own 5% or more of the portfolio company's outstanding voting securities.
 In addition, as defined in the Investment Company Act, we "Control" this portfolio company because we own more than 25% of the portfolio company's outstanding voting securities.
 Transactions during the period in which the issuer was both an Affiliate and a portfolio company that we Control are as follows:

 Company Purchases Redemptions Sales (cost) Interest Income Management fee income Net Realized gains/(losses) Net unrealized gains/(losses) GSC Investment Corp.
-CLO 2007 LTD. \$- \$- \$- \$1,746,389 \$1,011,887 \$- \$(3,175,746) GSC Partners CDO GP III, LP \$- \$ - \$ - \$ - \$ - \$- \$
+CLO 2007 LTD. \$- \$- \$- \$3,198,626 \$1,529,762 \$- \$(3,853,530) GSC Partners CDO GP III, LP \$- \$- \$- \$ - \$ - \$- \$ (99,684)